kmhess/SoFiA-image-pipeline/README.md

     -i     Minimum image size (ARCMIN).
 Images will be square.
 If an HI source exceeds the requested size, a larger image to fit the HI contours will be generated.
 Default is 6 arcmin.
     -snr   Specify the SNR range within which to plot the lowest HI contour.
 Requires 2 values.
 Default is [2.0, 3.0].
     -o     Path to the original data file on which source finding was conducted.
 This allows the spectrum with noise to be plotted over the full spectral range of the original cube.
     -b     Synthesized beam dimensions.
 If the primary header of the FITS files do not contain the beam information, this can be provided by the user.
-Accepts 1 to 3 values in order (bmaj, bmin, bpa).
+Accepts 1 to 3 values in order (bmaj,bmin,bpa).
+Format is comma separated, with no spaces.
     -cw    Channel width.
 This is only necessary if a source cubelet is not available, for example if user only has a mom0.
 Channel width must then be provided in the native units of the original data cube (typically Hz or m/s.)
     -x     Output image file type.
 Any file type accepted by plt.savefig() is in theory valid.
 Default is 'png'.
     -m     Make a combined image using ImageMagick.
 If a path is provided after this option, it is assumed to be the path to the `convert` executable of ImageMagick.